-- Having MRI services at HGH will eliminate travel and reduce the wait times for treatment.
-At present, the closest MRI is 100 km away.
+- Having MRI services at HGH eliminates travel and reduces the wait times for treatment.
+Before the summer of 2020, the closest MRI was 100 km away.

 - MRI often reveals problems earlier than other tests.
 It is used to identify tumours, cancers, internal bleeding, muscle and joint injuries, strokes, diseases of the heart, lungs and blood vessels, and aneurysms.

-- When the machine becomes operational in the summer of 2020, we expect to do more than 5,000 MRI exams per year at HGH.
+- We expect to do more than 5,000 MRI exams per year at HGH.
 We also expect demand for such exams to increase.